 Plans

-You can get it with between 5GB of data and unlimited data, though look out for speed limits too, as while some plans include EE’s fastest speeds, others top out at 100Mbps, which is still fast, but not as fast as 5G or the 5G WiFi are capable of.
+You can get it with between 5GB of data and unlimited data, though look out for speed limits too, as at the time of writing all plans top out at 100Mbps, which is still fast, but not as fast as 5G or the 5G WiFi are capable of.

-That makes this a fairly pricey prospect, but in roughly the same ballpark as the Netgear Nighthawk M6, which is a 5G mobile broadband device that’s available from O2.
-So it’s competitive with that at least.
-The top plans here do cost a bit more, and Vodafone offers a rival device for quite a bit less, but then EE’s network also appears to be faster going by third-party tests such as the Opensignal one mentioned above.
+That makes this a fairly pricey prospect, coming in at a higher price than the likes of the Netgear Nighthawk M6, which is a 5G mobile broadband device that’s available from O2.
+Vodafone also offers a rival device for quite a bit less, but then EE’s network also appears to be faster going by most third-party tests.

 Alternatives